GCCE 2025 received many proposals for Organized Sessions through two deadlines.

 Chair: | Shingo Yamaguchi, JP (Yamaguchi University) |

-Co-Chairs: | Brij B. Gupta, TW (Asia University) |
+Co-Chair: | Brij B. Gupta, TW (Asia University) |

 Keywords: |